JustinFincher/JZMultiChoicesCircleButton/README.md

 pod "JZMultiChoicesCircleButton"
 ```

-Or just grab JZMultiChoicesCircleButton.h and .m from github.
+Or just grab JZMultiChoicesCircleButton.h and .m from github, and grab CallbackSuccess.png and CallbackWrong.png.

 ##TO-DO
 Fix icon disapper when clicked too frequently
+Rewrite using scale down animation to prevent the blur CATextlayer

 ## Author